Best Next.js Website Examples (2026): Real Brands & What They Do Well

 1. Start with the App Router

 Use the App Router as your foundation.
-It simplifies routing, data fetching, and layout reuse while enabling modern React Server Components and streaming.
+It standardizes routing, layouts, and server-first data fetching while enabling React Server Components and streaming.

 2. Enable Draft Mode for live previews

-Integrate Draft Mode with your headless CMS so editors can preview content instantly before publishing.
-It shortens review loops and helps teams ship more confidently.
+Integrate Draft Mode with your headless CMS so editors can preview unpublished content safely before it goes live.
+This shortens review cycles and improves collaboration between content and development teams.

 5. Keep assets optimized

-Use built-in Next.js features for images, fonts, and scripts.
-Small improvements in media handling often have the biggest impact on Core Web Vitals and SEO.
+Use built-in Next.js features for image optimization, font loading, and script management.
+Small improvements in asset handling often have a significant impact on Core Web Vitals and perceived performance.

 6. Deploy close to your users